gastonguaysiu/KIRP_methylation_ML_reclassification/stage_II_prediction/readme.md

 Where:
 - D = Count of patients within the cluster who died due to cancer.
 - l = Number of days counted in lc_from_IPDD.
-- α = Median survival period before patients died of cancer across all patient data.
+- α = Median survival period before cancer deaths across all patient data.
 - σ = Number of known patients that succumbed to cancer in another cluster.

 ## Conclusion